 The key is to maintain hydration and replace electrolytes.
 To address specific symptoms, such as diarrhea, over-the-counter medications, such as loperamide (Imodium), can help.

 The exact cause is unknown, but the authors of one review observe that specific bacteria tend to be associated with it.

 The right treatment depends on the person’s symptoms, but the results of a 2019 review suggest that a holistic approach, including personalized probiotic therapy and diet modifications, may be best.

 Symptoms vary, from diarrhea and abdominal pain to irritability and depression.
 Adopting a gluten-free diet is a key element of treatment.

 Because the symptoms of this inflammation also stem from many other health issues, a doctor may refer the person to a specialist, called a gastroenterologist, for further testing and a diagnosis.

 The frequency and severity of symptoms can vary from person to person.
 Treatment involves taking medication, including biologic therapies.

 To address flare-ups of symptoms, a doctor may prescribe medications: aminosalicylates, corticosteroids, or immunosuppressants.
 If the symptoms are severe and not responding well to medication, the doctor may recommend surgery.

 Depending on where the abnormal cells first form, the doctor may refer to colorectal cancer as bowel, colon, or rectal cancer.
-Taken as a whole, colorectal cancer is the third most common cancer diagnosed in adults in the U.S.
+Taken as a whole, colorectal cancer is the

 Symptoms of colorectal cancer include: